DaradiciLevente/ESP32-8048S070-ESPHOME/README.md

 # 🚀 Quick Start

-Click the image to watch the video.
+Click on the image to play the video.

 [![Video demo](https://img.youtube.com/vi/CEPckzUROvE/hqdefault.jpg)](https://youtu.be/CEPckzUROvE)